 To enable students to attain this goal, the CIS faculty have two primary responsibilities.
 First, we will offer a solid conceptual foundation required for a career in information technology.
 Second, we will provide direct, experiential knowledge of technology necessary to be a productive user/producer of information technology.

-- Establish an integrated, supported co-op experience for CIS majors.
+- establish an integrated, supported co-op experience for CIS majors; and

 In addition to the requirements listed in the Graduate Admission section, candidates must satisfy all of the following:

 - All international students must have a satisfactory score on their GRE Test;

 - U.S. students with a GPA below 3.0 from all of their undergraduate coursework must contact the School of Computing and Information Systems for advising.